From Earth to Infinity: The Art We’ve Launched into Space

 The Lunar Codex

-The Lunar Codex is the labor of love of physicist Samuel Peralta.
-It is a time capsule of human achievement split into seven collections carried into space where some collections will remain and others will return.
+The Lunar Codex is a labor of love by physicist Samuel Peralta.
+It’s a time capsule of human achievement split into seven collections and carried into space, where some collections will inevitably remain, and others will return.

-In total, it’s the work of over 35,000 contemporary artists, writers, musicians, and filmmakers from all over the world.
-Their art was transcribed onto nickel NanoFiche, an analog method of long-term data preservation that can be read with a microscope.
+In total, it comprises the work of over 35,000 contemporary artists, writers, musicians, and filmmakers from all over the world.
+Their art was transcribed onto nickel-based NanoFiche – an analog method of long-term data preservation that can be read with a microscope.

-The Orion, Peregrine, and Nova collections have already launched, with Orion successfully orbiting the moon and returning, Peregrine burning as it re-entered the atmosphere, and Nova landing safely on the moon aboard the Odysseus lander.
+The “Codex Orion,” “Codex Peregrine,” and “Codex Nova” collections have already launched, with Orion successfully orbiting the moon and returning, Peregrine burning as it re-entered the atmosphere, and Nova landing safely on the moon aboard the Odysseus lander.

-The Serenity, Minerva, Freya, and Polaris collections are scheduled to ride aboard future NASA lunar missions.
+“Codex Serenity,” “Codex Minerva,” “Codex Freya,” and “Codex Polaris” are scheduled to ride aboard future NASA lunar missions.

 The Golden Record

 Possibly the most famous work of art to leave the Earth has also left the solar system.
 There are two Golden Records riding the Voyager 1 and Voyager 2 space probes.
-These records were the work of a team organized by Carl Sagan.
+These records were the work of a team organized by the American astronomer and planetary scientist Carl Sagan.
 The mission: to represent life on Earth in a way an alien could understand.

 Were an alien to find one of the records, they would discover a unique work of art.
 Etched onto the cover of the record is a diagram showing how to play the record.
 The other etchings include binary directions on how to decipher the information encoded in the record and a pulsar map leading to our sun.

-Were an alien to follow the directions and decipher the contents of the record, they’d find diagrams of humans eating and drinking, recordings of people saying “hello” in different languages, and a curious recording that sounds a little like fireworks.
-That would be the scan of Ann Druyan’s brainwaves.
-This scan was done shortly after Ann Druyan and Carl Sagan had agreed to get married, having fallen in love during the project.
+By following these instructions, these aliens would find diagrams of humans eating and drinking, recordings of people saying “hello” in different languages, and a curious track that sounds a little like fireworks – the scan of Ann Druyan’s brainwaves.
+That sound comes from a scan of Ann Druyan’s brainwaves, recorded shortly after she and Carl Sagan decided to marry, having fallen in love during the project.

 The Golden Record holds, among other things, directions for an advanced enough alien species to find humanity, a welcome call from the world, and a snapshot of a brain in love.